dispatchrabbi/article-appstate/bower_components/can/can.md

 @body

-This is the detailed documentation of the API for CanJS 2.0, a framework for building web applications that provides a lightweight inheritance system, observable objects and values, and a powerful MVC core with live-bound templates, among other resources.
+This is the detailed documentation of the API for CanJS 2.1, a framework for building web applications that provides a lightweight inheritance system, observable objects and values, and a powerful MVC core with live-bound templates, among other resources.

-For CanJS 1.1 documentation, use [1-1.canjs.com](http://1-1.canjs.com).

 If you are just starting with CanJS, you may want to try our [getting started guide](../guides/Tutorial.html).